trovit/docker-hub/gitlab-runner/README.md

 The full party begin when you create some service with this image and share the *docker.sock* from your host into the container.
-Be sure to [install docker engine](https://docs.docker.com/engine/installation/) correctly in your host system and create a folder for saving the gitlab-runner configuration:
+Be sure to [install docker engine](https://docs.docker.com/engine/installation/) correctly in your host system and create a folder for saving the gitlab-runner configuration and sharing the gitlab-runner's home folder:

 ```
 mkdir -p /var/gitlab-runner/config
+mkdir /var/gitlab-runner/home
 ```

 Then, you can start the service: